ReactPoland/sos-test-dev1/README.md

  - `npm install`
  - `npm start`

-Next step is go on `localhost:3000`.
+Next step is go to `localhost:3000`.

 Have fun :)
 ## Thank You